neuralinfo/Assignments/README.md

 2. Your python codes.

-3. The plot of your lexical diversity in task 2.2 and the result of the sentiment analysis in task 2.4.
+3. The plot of your lexical diversity in task 2.2 and the result of the sentiment analysis in task 2.4 if you complete the bonus part.